 14 May Using my Knit Block

-Posted at 13:21h in Creative Pattern Making, Introductory, Pattern Making Instructions, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 13:21h in Garment Blocks, Pattern Making Instructions, Stretch Patterns, Womens Knit Block 0 Comments

 Every now and then I like to put together a blog post that details some of the garment blocks and techniques I use when making patterns for my industry clients and my website.
 This post is to highlight the features and potential of my knit block for all users and new pattern makers.
 It may help you decide if it is in fact the block for you in your new design project.

 My Knit Block is sized for two-way stretch knit fabrics only.
 By that I mean you should use knits that have an elastane (Lycra, Spandex) content that will give you two-way stretch in your fabric.
 These knits stretch equally well in both directions.
 In the US they have slightly different terminology and refer to these knit fabrics as four-way (equiv. to our two-way stretch) and two-way stretch (equiv. to our one-way stretch).
 The fit on this block is body-conscious with the measurements showing negative ease.
 By that I mean the garment is cut smaller than the body measurements for a close fit.
 Best examples are sportswear, fashion knitwear, dancewear, and some lounge/lingerie items.

 If you prefer the fit in your knit block to be less body conscious, then selecting the next size up for your knit block will be a good idea.
 If you are thinking of cutting your garment in a one-way stretch knit (stretches along width of fabric only) then I suggest you use the next size up as well.
 The diagram below details all the features of this knit block for your information.
 When you trace off your size of this block you can compare all the pattern pieces to the diagram below to understand what you’re working with before you start your pattern making project.